|Teaching method||Contact hours|

 - give a systematic overview of the key topics of environmental philosophy;

-- demonstrate detailed understanding of the ecological, ethical and aesthetical perspectives within environmental philosophy;
+- demonstrate detailed understanding of the ecological and ethical perspectives within environmental philosophy;

 - assess and evaluate the arguments within current debates about ecological restoration projects, especially with respects to the status of invasive vs. native species.